theriftlab/immanuel-python/docs/1-overview.md

 ## Why Immanuel?

-> Now is heaven the readier to favour those who search out its secrets.
+> Now is heaven the readier to favor those who search out its secrets.

 *- Marcus Manilius*